 The 1990s saw a respectable explosion of VR advancement as video-gaming gained widespread popularity.
 It was during this decade that Sega and Nintendo dominated the industry, seeing worldwide success with every new console and compatible game release.
 With the rapid development and bubbling excitement behind virtual reality, both tech titans decided to capitalize.

 The Sega VR headset for the Sega Genesis debuted to the world in 1993.
 The head-mounted unit featured a wrap-around architecture that featured head tracking, stereo sound, and integrated LCD screens.
 Priced at $200, there was plenty of buzz about Sega’s latest gadget.
 However, due to a number of technical difficulties, the device never hit consumer markets.
-The project proved to be a complete flop.

 Following Sega’s lead, Nintendo tried their hand at a 3D gaming console.
 The Nintendo Virtual Boy was hyped up as the world’s first portable console that was capable of showcasing true 3D graphics.
 The device hit consumer markets in Japan and North American in 1995, but sales were massively disappointing.
-Because of the system’s glaring shortcomings, production came to a full stop the next year.
+Because of

 For two major gaming forces to see such devastating virtual reality failures, the motivation to invest in VR subsided, eventually fading out of the industry limelight for years.